 Why Are Stink Bugs Considered a Problem for Homeowners and Gardeners?

-Stink bugs pose problems not just because they smell bad, but also because they can cause substantial damage to gardens and houseplants.
-Moreover, their tendency to invade homes in large numbers can be downright disturbing.
+Stink bugs are more than just a smelly nuisance.
+They can cause significant damage to both gardens and houseplants, and their tendency to invade homes in large numbers can be quite distressing.

 Is It Possible to Have Stink Bug Infestation Inside the House?